ENV4106 Irrigation Science

 Hillel, D 1971, Soil and Water - Physical Principles and Processes, Academic Press, New York.

-International Institute for Land Reclamation and Improvement 1979, Drainage Principles and Applications, 2nd edn, Wageningen.
+International Institute for Land Reclamation and Improvement 1979, Drainage principles and applications, 2nd rev edn, International Institute for Land Reclamation and Improvement, Wageningen, Netherlands.

 Oke, J. R 1988, Boundary Layer Climates, 2nd edn, Methuen, London.